-The Spritz is exactly what your spring afternoons need.
+The Spritz is exactly what your afternoon needs.
 An effortless and highly customizable whistle whetter, a classic Italian Spritz typically contains of three elements: bitter Italian liqueur, sparkling wine and soda water.
 Of course, this formula is only a starting point.
 All you really need is the bitter base of your choosing and an effervescent topper.
 Think sparkling wine, soda water or tonic.
 Then, innovation follows.
 Fashion your perfect beverage by adding fresh fruit, flavored syrup, a second liqueur and so on.

-Ready to Spritz your way through the summer?
+Ready to Spritz your way through the day?
 Be sure to have (at least) one of these bitter aperitivo liqueurs on hand anytime you need to whip up this simple, restorative cocktail.

 Perhaps the most classic and revered of its ilk, the Aperol Spritz is the citrine refresher of your dreams.
 At a mild 11% ABV this classic aperitivo liqueur has a pleasantly bittersweet flavor.
 This is in part to its century-old Italian recipe which includes cinchona, rhubarb, bitter orange, gentian and more.
 To make a classic Spritz, just add 2 parts Aperol to 2 parts Prosecco and one part soda water.
 Then garnish with an orange slice to bring forward the sweeter elements.